Zaxonomy/urbit-ruby/README.md

 > ship.to_s
 # => "a Ship(name: '~barsyr-latreb', host: 'http://localhost', port: '8080')"

-> receiver = ship.subscribe('graph-store', '/updates')
+> channel = ship.subscribe('graph-store', '/updates')
-# => #<Urbit::Receiver:0x00007fd3928eba58
+# => a Channel (Open) on ~barsyr-latreb(name: 'Channel-0', key: '1622836437b540b4')

 # Subscribing works by opening a Channel.
 Your ships has a collection of all it's open Channels.
 > channel = ship.open_channels.first
-# => #<Urbit::Channel:0x00007fa74b291e50 ...
+# => a Channel (Open) on ~barsyr-latreb(name: 'Channel-0', key: '1622836437b540b4') ... [it's the same one.]

 # Every Channel has a unique key to identify it.
 > channel.key
 # => "16142890875c348d"

-# The receiver will now be listening on the app and path you specified.
+# The Channel has a Receiver that will now be listening on the app and path you specified.
 Each time an event is sent in it will be stored in the receiver's facts collection.
-> receiver.facts.count
+> channel.receiver.facts.count
 => 12

-> receiver.facts.last
+> channel.receiver.facts.last
 => {:message=>
      {"json"=>
        {"graph-update"=>